 U.S. Forest Service has identified as being important for lynx during their planning process.

 (southwestern Montana and northwestern Wyoming).
-The public is invited to comment on all aspects of the
+The public was invited to comment on all aspects of the

 On March 24, 2000, the contiguous United States population of the Canada lynx (Lynx canadensis) was